Mental Health Disorders: Anxiety

 The main differences between everyday anxiety and an anxiety disorder include:

-The inability to focus on work and important daily tasks can be a legitimate struggle for someone living with an anxiety disorder.
-Often times, the anxiety may hold them back from engaging in important responsibilities all-together.
+Avoidance: The inability to focus on work and important daily tasks can be a legitimate struggle for someone living with an anxiety disorder.
+Oftentimes, the anxiety may hold them back from engaging in important responsibilities altogether.

 Anxiety is a blanket term for many distinct disorders, including generalized anxiety disorder, panic disorder, social anxiety disorder, specific phobias, obsessive-compulsive disorder, acute stress disorder and post-traumatic stress disorder.